CURING LIVE ROCK

 tank or tub the rock has been in, and toss it,

-replacing it with warmed new water.
+replacing it with warmed (if need be) new water.

 I make mine in 5-gal. buckets or a small